WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Hooks and Filters for Customization =
 Various hooks and filters have been provided in Edwiser Bridge easing the customization process for developers.

+ = Email Template customization =
+Wordpress functionality provided to edit the email notification template, To change email subject and from name.

+= My Courses page =
+Wordpress page to display the enrolled courses for the current logged in user.

+= Set course access expiry period =
+Wordpress setting to set the course access period of the enrolled user.

  = Premium Extensions =
 **WooCommerce Integration for Edwiser Bridge**